bhavinjawade/RidgeBase/README.md

 ## **Download the dataset:**

-To download the dataset for research please [click here](https://drive.google.com/drive/folders/13_IOnwBEdBk5DZvxPNa-Tgm9Ssfd5DXT?usp=sharing) and email the duly filled [license agreement](!agreement) to `bhavinja@buffalo.edu`.
-We will send the password for the zip after reviewing the request.
+To download the dataset for research please email the duly filled [license agreement](!agreement) to `bhavinja@buffalo.edu`.
+We will send the zip file and password after reviewing the request.

 **Unzip the dataset:**
 ```